eagleranger96/QuizCPP/README.md

 ### Note:

 * Entire code has now been updated to C++11 standard.
-* The code is modular and divided into many classes but is still present in a single file so no need to include multiple files.
-I will divide code in multiple header files in a later commit.
+* This code has now been refactored into multiple header file each for a separate purpose.
+* This update also adds a brand-new feature for lifelines to help player during the quiz.

 ### Prerequisites